Abhishek-Rout/Dino_project/Automate Chrome Dinosaur/README.md

   - Install the header files.
   - Adjust the pixcel of the notice region acording to the screen resolution/size.

-### If you like this then give a STAR to this Repo.
+### If you like this, then give a ⭐️ to this Repo.